Learning from All Vehicles: More Details

 \subsection{CARLA Leaderboard}

 Our online CARLA leaderboard entry additionally process temporal information by concatenating LiDAR scans normalized to the current vehicle pose.
-Vehicles poses are tracked across time via GPS signals, smoothed by an Extended Kalman Filter (EKF).
+During training, this is done by stacking normalized frames using ground truth ego-vehicle poses.
+During testing, ego-vehicles poses are tracked across time via GNSS signals, smoothed by an Extended Kalman Filter (EKF) with a bicycle kinematics forward model.
+Following prior work~\cite{toromanoff2020end}, we use a ``stuck counter'' to avoid getting blocked.
+We creep forward if the vehicle is stuck for too long.